 Uyuni Salt flats by Thais from World Trip Diaries

 If there’s a limit to how beautiful a place can be, the salt flats of Uyuni in Bolivia South America clearly exceeds it.
 Sure, there are many stunning places around but that was just out of this world.
-A desert made out of salt, covered by a thin layer of rain water, and nothing else.
+A dessert made out of salt, covered by a thin layer of rainwater, and nothing else.
 No other car, no other person, no sounds, no llamas.
 Just you and the sky – above your head and under your feet.

 We’ve been to many incredible places, but the Salt Flats in Uyuni was the only place where all 6 of us were truly speechless.
 I mean, where else would leave 4 chatty kids out of words?
 It was worth all the uncomfortable buses, the crazy taxis, the crossing of roadblocks on foot, the altitude sickness, the sunburn, the sore feet, the horrible toilets, and all the stained clothes.
 The one day tour is beautiful and left us wanting more – now, I can’t wait for the kids to grow a bit more so we can return for a longer tour, to walk amongst the stars at night with them.
 It really is a dream of a place, and if you ever want to feel in heaven, that’s where you should go.